sbougerel/autosync-magit/README.md

 #### `autosync-magit-pull-interval`

-Minimum interval between pull attempts, in seconds.
+Minimum interval between any pull attempts, in seconds.

+`autosync-magit` starts pulling
+updates from remotes periodically if `autosync-magit-mode` is turned on for the buffer.
+It pulls update via a timer or when visiting a file if `autosync-magit-pull-when-visiting` is t for that buffer.

+This variable sets the minimum interval between any two pull attempts, it is always enforced.
+This is to ensure that `autosync-magit-pull-timer` or `autosync-magit-pull-when-visiting` will never run too close to one another.

+This variable controls a buffer-local value that can be specified in `.dir-locals.el`.  `autosync-magit` keeps a single copy of this value per repository.
+When `autosync-magit-mode` is turned on in a buffer, the buffer-local value is copied to the per-repository setting, overriding any previous value.

+#### `autosync-magit-pull-timer`

+Interval between background pull attempts, in seconds.

+`autosync-magit` start pulling updates from remotes periodically via a background timer runing as soon as a buffer with `autosync-magit-mode` visits a file in a repository.
+This variable sets or updates the period of the background timer.
+Updates are not guaranteed to be pulled from the remote on the timer expiring; see `autosync-magit-pull-interval`.

+This variable controls a buffer-local value that can be specified in `.dir-locals.el`.  `autosync-magit` keeps a single copy of this value per repository.
+When `autosync-magit-mode` is turned on in a buffer, the buffer-local value is copied to the per-repository setting, overriding any previous value.

+#### `autosync-magit-pull-when-visiting`

+When non-nil, `find-file` triggers `autosync-magit-pull`.

 This variable is buffer-local.
-When the buffer window is selected (i.e. becomes active), `autosync-magit` attempts to pull updates from the remotes.
-This variable ensures this is not done overly frequently.
+When `autosync-magit-mode` is enabled for the buffer, visiting a file also triggers a pull.

+Do note that pulls are done asynchronously, even if merges are synchronous.
+All hooks running on the buffer will likely have completed before git merge.
+This setting is best used when paired with Auto-Revert Mode.

+Since it was the default behaviour in 0.3.0, before this tunable was added; it is kept as t by default.
+It will likely become nil in future versions.

 #### `autosync-magit-push-debounce`

-Duration in seconds that must elapse before push can be called again.
+Default duration in seconds that must elapse before the next push.

-This variable is buffer-local.
 When you save a buffer, wait for `autosync-magit-push-debounce` to elapse before pushing to the remote (again).
 This ensures that multiple file saves in a short period of time do not result in multiple pushes.

+This variable controls a buffer-local value that can be specified in `.dir-locals.el`.  `autosync-magit` keeps a single copy of this value per repository.
+When `autosync-magit-mode` is turned on in a buffer, the buffer-local value is copied to the per-repository setting, overriding any previous value.

 #### `autosync-magit-commit-message`

 Commit message to use for each commit.

 This variable is buffer-local.

-#### `autosync-magit-dirs`

-Alist of (REPO_DIR .
-MESSAGE) that should be synchronised.

-*DEPRECATED*: use `.dir-locals.el` instead.
-By using `.dir-locals.el`, you ensure that your private configuration does not depends on any particular project's location on a host, and you can set per-repository configuration.
-Use of the variable will be removed in a future version.

-REPO_DIR is the top-level directory of the repository to synchronise.
-MESSAGE is the commit message to use when committing changes.
+Since the variable is buffer-local, and commits & pushes are triggered from `write-file-functions`, each file can have its custom commit message.  *Caveat*: when multiple file saves occur within `autosync-magit-push-debounce`, the commit message is the buffer-local value of the first file saved.

 ### Function and Macro Documentation

 #### `(autosync-magit-pull REPO_DIR)`

 Fetch then merge (if needed) from REPO_DIR.
-This interactive function is not throttled, it is executed asynchronously, as soon as it called.
+This interactive function is not throttled, it is executed as soon as it called.
+Merges are synchronous, to minimize possible conflicts with files modified by Emacs in the repository.

 #### `(autosync-magit-push REPO_DIR MESSAGE)`